Shuffle algebras for quivers and wheel conditions: Twists of the shuffle product and Hopf algebras

 We will consider $\CS' = \CS$ as an $\BF$-vector space, but make $\CS'$ into an algebra using the multiplication \eqref{eqn:shuf prod} with $\zeta'_{ij}$ instead of $\zeta_{ij}$.
 As we will see in the following Subsections, this has a minimal effect on our treatment of $\CS'$ as an \underline{algebra}, but it allows us to think of it as a \underline{bialgebra}.
 Formula-wise, this happens because:

-as opposed from the analogous ratio for the function $\zeta_{ij}$, which has poles at $0$ and $\infty$.
+as opposed from the analogous ratios for the function $\zeta_{ij}$, which have zeroes/poles at $0$/$\infty$.
 The RHS of \eqref{eqn:constant term 1}--\eqref{eqn:constant term 2} can be construed as certain deformations (in the sense of the presence of the parameters $t_e$) of the usual $q$-Euler form of the quiver $Q$. \\

-\begin{example} When $Q$ is a quiver with no loops, and we let $t_e = q^{\frac 12}$ for all edges $e$, the algebra $\CS'$ is isomorphic to the algebra $\overline{Sh}$ of \cite{E} (our $q$ is their $q^2$).
-Thus, our Theorem \ref{thm:main} shows that, in the simply laced case, the algebra $\overline{Sh}$ of \loccit is generated by its minimal degree pieces, and is thus isomorphic to the positive half of the corresponding quantum loop group.
-This recovers Theorem 1.8 of \cite{NT}. \\
+\begin{example} When $Q$ has no loops or multiple edges, and we let $t_e = q^{\frac 12}, \ \forall e \in E$, the algebra $\CS'$ is isomorphic to the algebra $\overline{Sh}$ of \cite{E} (our $q$ is their $q^2$).
+In Subsection \ref{sub:km quiver}, we will use Theorem \ref{thm:main} (or more precisely, Corollary \ref{cor:gen}, where we deal with the situation of specialized parameters) to show that this shuffle algebra is isomorphic to the positive half of the quantum loop group associated to $Q$. \\

 \end{example}

 \begin{example} When $Q$ is the Jordan quiver (one vertex and one loop $e$), the algebra $\CS'$ is isomorphic to the spherical elliptic Hall algebra of \cite{BS}.
 More specifically, the following map from $\CS'$ to the shuffle algebra $\CA^+$ studied in \cite{Shuf}: